 You can also upload files during the meeting.

-Upload files directly from your computer, or through connecting to other file-sharing tools as Dropbox or Google Drive (check out our integrations).
+Upload files directly from your computer, or by connecting to other file-sharing tools such as Dropbox or Google Drive (check out our integrations).

 Screenshot from adam.ai: Uploading files before and during meetings